|

 The picture above dates from 2003.

-Although the statues appear to match, they were not conceived or
+Although the statues appear as a pair, they were not conceived or

 1894 as an integral part of the library dedicated to her late husband,